Richmond's Smart Cities Challenge

 just did the survey but didn't understand how the survey questions are relevant to the proposal submission.

-gbg003 asked over 5 years ago
+gbg003 asked almost 6 years ago

 Thank you for taking the time to complete the survey.
 A key requirement of the proposal submission is for us (as a finalist) to demonstrate that our project outcomes are aligned with the needs and preferences of the community.
 The focus of Richmond’s Smart Cities Challenge proposal is using data and technology to improve the City’s ability to respond to major emergencies, while at the same time enhancing day to day community service delivery.